Ben Cooper (company): Corporate history

 In the 1960s and 1970s, Ben Cooper, Inc., was one of the "big three" Halloween costume companies, along with Collegeville and the H. Halpern Company (Halco).
 The company became known for licensing popular film and television characters and getting their images onto store shelves quickly.
 For example, it licensed Spider-Man, a virtually unknown character at the time, in 1963.
 The company also licensed the Batman character in 1964.
+The company was the first to license anything depicting Marvel superheroes.

 The company produced a very popular Richard Nixon mask in the late 1960s, which sold as equally well as its Ronald Reagan mask even in the late 1980s.
 The company produced a George H. W. Bush mask in 1987, anticipating Bush's election as president by a year.
 In 1979, Ben Cooper, Inc., was still the largest Halloween costume company in the U.S. That same year, the firm issued its first costume based on a character in an R-rated motion picture, the creature from the film Alien.

 The company suffered heavy financial losses in the early and mid-1980s.
 Beginning on September 29, 1982, seven people died after taking the painkiller Tylenol.
 Investigators discovered that someone had tampered with the product, lacing it with potassium cyanide.
 Terrified parents nationwide refused to allow their children to celebrate Halloween the following month, and sales of costumes plummeted and did not recover for several years.
 Ben Cooper, Inc. formed the Halloween Celebration Committee along with eight other manufacturers of Halloween costumes, masks, makeup, and accessories and (in cooperation with the Toy Manufacturers of America) published the booklet "13 Great Ways to Celebrate Halloween" in order to reassure parents and help stimulate interest in the holiday again.
 Despite this setback, in 1984 the firm was still the largest supplier of Halloween costumes in the United States.
 The company recovered around 1987, as total sales of accessories, costumes, and makeup rose at an annual rate of 20 percent a year.

+A 2024 documentary by Rob Caprilozzi, Dressing Up Halloween: The Story of Ben Cooper, Inc. traces the firm's corporate history.
+In it, the son of costume designer Frank Romano, states that the reason that the costumes had an image of the character on the front was that children often moved the sweat-inducing masks off their faces and wore them atop their heads and the licensing agreements required that the characters always be recognizable.